 The Texas Lottery continues to be fully committed to Responsible Gambling and we encourage the public to "PLAY RESPONSIBLY" when participating in Texas Lottery games.
 We are members of the National Council on Problem Gambling, the World Lottery Association and North American Association of State and Provincial Lotteries and the agency actively supports each of these organizations' responsible gaming initiatives.
-Ensuring responsible participation in Texas Lottery games is an important agency priority and we look forward to continuing our efforts in this area.

-On behalf of our entire staff, I look forward to sharing more information with you about the Texas Lottery on the following pages and providing you with insight into the challenges we face ahead.
+I look forward to sharing more information with you about the Texas Lottery on the following pages.
+Please note that this document was prepared in the midst of unprecedented uncertainty because of COVID-19.
+While we cannot yet predict the full impact of this global crisis, we are providing you with insight into our identified plans and challenges prior to the pandemic impacting Texas.
+The agency will be prepared to outline the effect that the COVID-19 situation has had on our operations, sales and revenue levels in next year's plan.